fagan2888/CSCI699ml4know/hw2/README.md

 python3 preprocess_data.py
 python3 main_sem.py --model_name PCNNRankLoss
 ```
+The output will be placed under result folder and contain the name of model_name.
+The test_output.txt is the one we ran in our own machine.
 Note that each time the performance would vary.
 But you should be able to get 79% - 83% F1 score on validation data.

+## Others
+Our code will use GPU automatically if the machine has one.